rocka/neoblog-plugin-github-webhook/README.md

 Reload server when receive GitHub webhook.

-## What does this plugin actually does
+## What does this plugin actually do

 1. sync the repo and install dependencies